jorisvink/sanctum/README.md

 ## Privilege separation

-There are five processes that make up Sanctum:
+There are several processes that make up a sanctum instance:

 | Process name | Description  |
 | ------------ | ------------ |